cjaganmohan/cjaganmohan.github.io/_pages/about.md

-Hi!
 I'm a research assistant professor in the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu) at Virginia Tech.
 My background is in Computer Science, and I work at the intersection of software engineering and artificial intelligence.
 Prior to my current appointment, I was a postdoctoral associate at Virginia Tech.
 I earned my M.S. and Ph.D. in Computer Science from the [University of Texas at Arlington](http://www.uta.edu/uta/) under the advisement of [Prof. Jeff Lei](https://mentis.uta.edu/explore/profile/yu-lei).

 ## Research Interests